nadinespy/nadinespy.github.io/_posts/2023-07-01-collaborative-research-software-engineering.md

 Some of you will likely have written much more complex code than the one you’ll encounter in this tutorial, yet we call the skills taught “intermediate”, because for code development in teams, you need more than just the right tools and languages – you need a strategy (best practices) for how you’ll use these tools _as a team_, or at least for potential re-use by people outside your team (that may very well consist only of you).
 Thus, it’s less about the complexity of the code as such within a self-contained environment, and more about the complexity that arises due to other people either working on it, too, or re-using it for their purposes.

-**A disclaimer**: rather than this being a tutorial about how to do collaborative research software engineering with a particular Python lens, we use **Python as a vehicle to convey fairly general RSE principles.
+**Disclaimer**: rather than this being a tutorial about how to do collaborative research software engineering with a particular Python lens, we use **Python as a vehicle to convey fairly general research software engineering principles.
 Skills and tools taught here, while Python-specific, are transferable to other similar tools and programming languages.

 ## Whom this tutorial is for
 The best way to check whether this tutorial is for you is to browse its contents in the [HackMD main document](https://hackmd.io/@nadinespy/rkteKiVDn).